nataliepo/TemplatesToGithub/README.md

 ## Process

+It is extremely on multi-developer projects that everyone who may commit to the Github repository understand the following workflow.
+If this process is adopted, all commits involving changes to template text files must be made from a complete set of directories created or updated using github_export_templates.pl.
+If execution of github_export_templates.pl is omitted, this may result in templates.manifest becoming out of sync with the template text files.

 1. Deploy the TemplatesToGithub plugin and the github_export_templates.pl and github_import_templates.pl tools to both LIVE and STAGING.

 2. Run the export script on the LIVE instance as a backup.